 Administering Operations of the Working and Interest Groups

-- Lead development of outputs as defined by the group's Case Statement (for WGs) or Charter (for IGs).
+- For IGs: Lead the development of outputs as defined by the group's Charter (for IGs).

 - Facilitate coordination and communication within the group.

 - Supported by the group’s TAB liaison, help the group keep abreast of related activities within RDA (other WGs and IGs) and actively seek collaborations where appropriate.
 (Note: this is an important task requiring a significant investment in time)).

 - Develop record of relevant notes, minutes and materials from Groups for archive purposes and share these on the group's pages on the RDA web site.